What does Mormonism say Jesus did for us?

-One such example is contained in a talk given by Elder Lynn G. Robbins at this spring’s (2018) General Conference.
-The following except is a little lengthy, but it’s worth a careful read.
+One such example is contained in a talk given by Elder Lynn G. Robbins at the 2018 Spring General Conference.
+The following excerpt is a little lengthy, but it’s worth a careful read.
 He said:

 No one is more on our side than the Savior.
 He allows us to take and keep retaking His exams.
 To become like Him will require countless second chances in our day-to-day struggles with the natural man, such as controlling appetites, learning patience and forgiveness, overcoming slothfulness, and avoiding sins of omission, just to name a few.
 If to err is human nature, how many failures will it take us until our nature is no longer human but divine?
 Thousands?
 More likely a million.